chegmarco1989/save4life-vumi/README.md

 # Running the application

 To run the application you will need docker. `Dockerfile` specifies a docker image that will run this application using the Vumi JavaScript sandbox worker.
-You will also need running Redis, RabbitMQ, Junebug, PostgreSQL and [Save4Life HTTP API](https://github.com/dirkcuys/save4life) images.
+You will need running Redis, RabbitMQ, Junebug, PostgreSQL and [Save4Life HTTP API](https://github.com/dirkcuys/save4life) containers.

 ## RabbitMQ

-RabbitMQ is used by Vumi to pass messages between transports and workers and also by the HTTP API for asynchronous tasks.
+RabbitMQ is used by Vumi to pass messages between transports and workers and by the HTTP API for asynchronous tasks.

 Run the latest rabbitmq image from https://hub.docker.com and setup a host, user and permissions to use